 All the CSCN secretary activities were carried out as required.
-With the COVID-19 pandemic during 2020, the CSCN was only able to conduct one, one-day face-to-face full CSCN meeting, for which the CNA recorded the minutes and uploaded documentation.
-The meeting for CSCN 116 was held on 19 February.
+With the COVID-19 pandemic during 2021, the CSCN was unable to conduct any face-to-face full CSCN meetings.

-The remaining 2 full CSCN sessions were split up into separate teleconference calls on the following dates:
+The 3 full CSCN sessions were split up into separate teleconference calls on the following dates: